41 equal temperament: History and use

-41-ET guitars have been built, notably by Yossi Tamim.
+41-TET guitars have been built, notably by Yossi Tamim.
 The frets on such guitars are very tightly spaced.
-To make a more playable 41-ET guitar, an approach called "The Kite Tuning" omits every-other fret (in other words, 41 frets per two octaves or 20.5 frets per octave) while tuning adjacent strings to an odd number of steps of 41.
-Thus, any two adjacent strings together contain all the pitch classes of the full 41-ET system.
-The Kite Guitar's main tuning uses 13 steps of 41-ET (which approximates a 5/4 ratio) between strings.
+To make a more playable 41-TET guitar, an approach called "The Kite Tuning" omits every-other fret (in other words, 41 frets per two octaves or 20.5 frets per octave) while tuning adjacent strings to an odd number of steps of 41.
+Thus, any two adjacent strings together contain all the pitch classes of the full 41-TET system.
+The Kite Guitar's main tuning uses 13 steps of 41-TET (which approximates a 5/4 ratio) between strings.
 With that tuning, all simple ratios of odd limit 9 or less are available at spans at most only 4 frets.